daedaleanai/scov/README.md

 gcovhtml -title "My Report" -htmldir ./html *.gcov
 ```

 This will create a folder, and insert the HTML files into that folder.
-Open `index.html` to get an overview of the code coverage, and follow the links for annotated source files.
+Open `index.html` to get an overview of the code coverage, and follow the links for the annotated source files.

 If you add the option `-b` when running `gcov`, the reports will include information on the branch coverage.